justinhachemeister/jess/CONTRIBUTING.md

 #### log4sh

+The project utilizes [log4sh](https://sites.google.com/a/forestent.com/projects/log4sh) for any and all logging purposes.

 #### shunit2

-The project's unit tests utilize the shunit2 unit-testing framework.
+The project's unit tests utilize the [shunit2](https://github.com/kward/shunit2) unit-testing framework.

 #### ShellCheck

-The project maintainer(s) highly recommend the use of [ShellCheck]() to ensure code quality.
+The project maintainer(s) highly recommend the use of [ShellCheck](https://github.com/koalaman/shellcheck) to ensure code quality.

 ### Get the Code